KLAR Straddle Strategy

 - What is a straddle on KLAR?

 - A straddle on KLAR is the straddle strategy applied to KLAR (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With KLAR stock trading near $15.27, the strikes shown on this page are snapped to the nearest listed KLAR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KLAR stock at $20.86 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed KLAR chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are KLAR straddle max profit and max loss calculated?